 The demand for skilled and caring healthcare professionals continues to grow.
 In order to ensure that patient care is personalized and tailored to meet individual needs and preferences, nurses must learn the fundamentals of patient-centric care and advance their careers.

-It will empower them with all aspects of patient-centric nursing care philosophy and requirements.
+It will empower them with all aspects of the patient-centric nursing care philosophy and requirements.
 In just 16 months, nurses can move up in their professions and focus on individualized patient care specializations.

 Online master’s in nursing practice programs are also available for holders of a Bachelor of Science in Nursing degree or bachelor’s degrees in other fields.
 These are ways for nurses to earn a master’s degree and advance their qualifications, knowledge and career.